HISPlayer/UnityAndroid-SDK/hisplayer-api.md

     * **RawImage**
     * **NONE**

-* **public enum HISPlayerEvent**: The list of events provided by HisPlayer SDK.
+* **public enum HISPlayerEvent**: The list of events provided by HISPlayer SDK.
 The events can be used with the virtual functions in the next section:
     * **HISPLAYER_EVENT_PLAYBACK_READY**
     * **HISPLAYER_EVENT_PLAYLIST_CHANGE**
     * **HISPLAYER_EVENT_VIDEO_SIZE_CHANGE**